-The Global Initiative on Community-Based Adaptation (GICBA) has been established to enable sharing and coordination between all organisations (and individuals) working on community-based adaptation to climate change.
-GICBA is open to anyone working on CBA and is a virtual network using weADAPT to enable sharing of project experiences, useful tools and methods for CBA and to catalyse discussion around important issues in CBA.
+The Global Initiative on Community-Based Adaptation (GICBA) is an open platform aiming to sharing and learning between all organisations (and individuals) working on community-based adaptation to climate change.
+GICBA is totally free to join, open to anyone, and is a virtual network to enable sharing of project experiences, tools and methods and to catalyse discussion around important issues.

-- Collective thinking and engagement around Community-Based Adaptation: Creating a shared global community
+- Collective thinking and engagement around Community-Based Adaptation

 - Create a community of practice with strong learning elements through the Community based adaptation exchange (CBAX).

 - Support the series of International Conferences on CBA to climate change.